hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/README.md

 ## Contents

+### report

 1. A .pynb file each survey area, lake and any chapter that had calculations
 2. The  .md file for all other chapters
-3. The build file for the report
+3. The \_toc.yml and \_config.yml file for each language version

+### resources
+5. All the images and maps for the report
-4. ALL the data including explanatory variables, images and maps, see [ readme_data ](https://github.com/hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/blob/main/resources/readme_data.md).
+6. ALL the data including explanatory variables [ readme_data ](https://github.com/hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/blob/main/resources/readme_data.md).

-The REST API for the new application is in development here [IQALS](https://github.com/hammerdirt-analyst/iqals)
+### docs

-If you just want to see the report: [Litter Surveyor Report](https://hammerdirt-analyst.github.io/IQAASL-End-0f-Sampling-2021/titlepage.html)
+The complete html version of the report in German and English you can see that here [Litter Surveyor Report](https://hammerdirt-analyst.github.io/IQAASL-End-0f-Sampling-2021/titlepage.html)

+### \_build

+Any other available build formats

+### tocs

+The table of content files for different configurations

+### templates

+A series of operations that produces a standardized report.

 ## Contributing

 This report was the inspiration for three manuscripts in devlopment and could serve as an initiation to data science and computing.
 Specifically for those interested in discrete, `random` observations or count data methods this repo may provide you with a new challenge.

+The REST API for the new application is in development here [IQALS](https://github.com/hammerdirt-analyst/iqals)

 Currently there is a team working on the application of a simple machine learning model that describes the probability of finding an object given the data.
 Development has also begun on a more complex model that predicts the range of probable values that a person may encounter.